-Glen Lewis (born Lewis Mpotseng Tshinaba; March 1975) is a South African record producer.
-He is also a club and radio Deejay and TV entertainment personality.
+DJ Glen Lewis (born Lewis Mpotseng Tshinaba; in March 1975) is a South African Disc jockey, radio host, and club deejay.

 |Name||Lewis Mpotseng Tshinaba|

 His date of birth is in March 1975, he grew up in Pimville, Soweto, South Africa.
 Glen Lewis is 45 years old.